BlackHolePerturbationToolkit/OsculatingOrbitalElements/README.md

 OsculatingOrbitalElements
 ===============================================================================

-The OsculatingOrbitalElements package calculates the inpsiral of a 'small' compact object orbiting a Schwarzschild Black Hole when provided a function for its gravitational slef-acceleration using the Method of Osculating Orbital Elements (also known as the Method of Osculating Geodeiscs).
+The OsculatingOrbitalElements package solves the forced geodesic motion in either Schwarzshild or Kerr spacetime using the Method of Osculating Orbital Elements (also known as the Method of Osculating Geodeiscs).

-The package comes with a function for the Gravitaional Self Acceleration 'FastGSF', for p <= 12 and e <= 0.2 which can imeadiately be used with the package.
+The user can specify the function for the force or make use of the following models included with the package:

+SchwarzFastGSF[p, e, &xi;]: Fast first order Gravitatinoal Self Force Model for p<12 and e<0.2 SchwarzGasDrag[p, e, &xi;]: Relativistic gas drag model for Schwarzschild spacetime KerrGasDrag[En, L, K, &psi;r, &psi;&theta;]: Relativistic gas drag model for Kerr spacetime

 Getting the package
 -------------------